b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

 If your situation doesn't quite fit, create a new exception type and map it to the appropriate response in the handler.

 ## Exceptions types.
 At Tithe.ly we practice many [Domain Driven Design](https://leanpub.com/ddd-in-php/read) principles (DDD).
-However you can apply the same principles anywhere such as [command-line applications](https://packagist.org/packages/b-hayes/cli) 😉.
+However, you can apply the same principles anywhere such as [command-line applications](https://packagist.org/packages/b-hayes/cli) 😉.

 Here are my recommendations for custom exception implementations in DDD, and some added points on using the global ones.